Disclaimer Examples

 Fox-News-disclaimer-user-generated-content

-The Fox News disclaimer is a good example of how a news website can benefit from the discussion created by user-generated content but still distance itself from the views expressed.
+The Fox News disclaimer is a good example of how a news website can benefit from the discussion generated by user-generated content while still distancing itself from the views expressed.

 If you allow contributors or users to share their opinions through forums or for marketing purposes, a views expressed disclaimer is a handy weapon in your legal arsenal.